shubakki/shubakki.github.io/content/posts/01WeaponizingGetTimestamp.md

     // Now the interesting part where we can leverage sleeping
-    // We basically change memory perms like RW -> R -> RX DWORD oldProtect;
+    // We basically change memory perms like RW -> R -> RX
+    // RWX memory can appear as an IOC
+    DWORD oldProtect;
     VirtualProtect( addr, sizeof( buf ), PAGE_READONLY, &oldProtect );